Apply to the Graduate Certificate in Clinical Health Coaching

 - Assist people in reducing the negative impact made on their lives by chronic conditions such as cardiovascular disease, cancer, and diabetes

-This graduate certificate program allows students to take courses (18 credit hours) specializing in health coaching to enhance their academic and professional experience.
-Students may work towards a graduate certificate in addition to pursuing a master’s or doctoral degree or students may enroll in this stand-alone graduate certificate program for the purpose of personal and professional development.
-In some programs, certificate program course credit can be applied toward a graduate degree.
-ALL graduate certificate program students must achieve a cumulative 3.0 (B) grade point average in all graduate certificate courses attempted in order for the graduate certificate to be granted.
+This graduate certificate program allows students to take courses (15 credit hours) specializing in clinical health coaching to enhance their academic and professional experience.
+Students have worked towards the graduate certificate while pursuing a master’s or doctoral degree.
+Students have also enrolled in this graduate certificate program solely for the purpose of personal and professional development.
+All students must achieve a cumulative 3.0 (B) grade point average in each graduate certificate course in order to receive the graduate certificate.

 Requirements for Admission

-Admission to the Health Coaching Certificate Program is determined by the satisfactory completion of the following:
+Admission to the Clinical Health Coaching Certificate Program is determined by the satisfactory completion of the following:

 - A health-related undergraduate degree from an accredited institute of higher education (e.g. behavioral health, nutrition, exercise science, nursing, or related discipline(s).